 Helping People Achieve Amazing Smiles

-Before I went to dental school and finished with a certificate in orthodontics, I studied mechanical engineering.
-I worked in the aerospace industry for six years before returning to school: I’m a "Smile Engineer," one who brings together the best of both my careers to create each patient’s best smile!
+Before I went to dental school and finished with a specialty certificate in orthodontics, I studied mechanical engineering.
+I worked in the aerospace industry for six years before returning to school.
+I like to think that I’m a "Smile Engineer," one who brings together the best of both my careers to create each patient’s best smile!

 I became a dentist in 1997 and spent the next two years in an orthodontic residency.
 I started practicing in Rhode Island in 1999, as one of five orthodontists in a very large practice.
 After three years, I realized I wanted to be my own boss and started looking for a practice to buy.
-I’m thrilled to have found what I was seeking in Plattsburgh and Saranac Lake!
+I’m thrilled to have found what I was seeking in Plattsburgh!

 Being an orthodontist is about helping people make lasting, positive changes in their lives.
 Having straight teeth improves a person’s oral and overall health.
 It also improves their self-esteem and gives them confidence, as they know they have an incredible smile.
 Best of all, their new smiles will last a lifetime!